shiningsun/newscrawler/README.md

 - `GET /news`: Fetch news articles with optional parameters
 - `GET /extract-article`: Extract content from a single article URL
 - `GET /extract-articles`: Extract content from stored news articles
+- `POST /crawlnews`: Crawl Google News categories, filter by search keyword(s), and load articles into MongoDB.
+Only articles with content of at least 1000 characters are considered.

 ## News Endpoint Parameters